 Amazon Prime Day Launches

-In addition to making Prime Day longer in 2018, Amazon introduced a new initiative called Prime Day Launches.
-These are brand new products and special-editions that were available exclusively to Prime members until mid August.
+In addition to making Prime Day longer in 2018, Amazon introduced a new initiative called Prime Day Launches, which returned for 2019.
+These are brand new products and special-editions that are available exclusively to Prime members first.

 Prime Day rivals from across the web

 As Amazon Prime Day grows, the company's rivals have begun joining in with the fun.
-In 2018 we saw the following sales:
+The following retailers all had their own sales:

 - Argos: The Big Sale!